Moving company estimate template: Ultimate guide for businesses

 Once you figure out the cubic feet, you then convert it into weight and use that number to determine the moving estimate.

-Stairs can be a mover’s worst nightmare.
+Based on our observations, stairs can be a mover’s worst nightmare.
 Not only is carrying heavy items up and down stairs physically demanding and strategic, but it can also be dangerous.

 A flight charge is an additional fee for you to carry items up or down one or more flights of stairs.
 Make sure you discuss with your client early on whether or not a flight charge will apply to their estimate.